 By Virginia Petrucci

-Zero waste living and parenting?
-While this might seem like an unattainable aspiration, slow living can be incorporated into our parenting practices with the right mindset and proper resources.
+Zero waste with kids?
+It might seem like an unattainable aspiration, but slow living can be incorporated into our parenting practices with the right mindset and proper resources.
 With a little bit of research and a lot of heart, we can start showing our kids what it’s like to live responsibly and gracefully–for the environment, for each other, and for ourselves.

 1. Cloth Diapering